ykrem/fitchcraft/src/frame.typ

-#import "formula.typ": * // constrain later
+#import "../src/formula.typ": * // constrain later

 // returns an array of each formula's array of frame lines and (asm) spaces
 #let frame-arr(fms) = { // parse prior?